March 8, 2016

 Available for Interviews:

-- Allison Jones, David Foster Foundation Board Member.
+- Allison Jones – David Foster Foundation Board of Directors

 Photo and Video Opportunities:

-- 10:30 to 11 a.m.
-Pre-game ceremonies, including: introduction of Marit’s family, representative from the David Foster Foundation, Curtis Kellar, and ceremonial puck drop
+- 10:30 to 11 a.m. – Pre-game ceremonies, including: introduction of Marit’s family and representatives from the David Foster Foundation and Canadian Transplant Foundation, and ceremonial puck drop

-- A video covering Marit’s story is available through the Foundation’s YouTube channel: https://youtu.be/kwOYNEf8g8o
+- A video covering Marit’s story is available online: http://bit.ly/MaritMcKenzie.

-- Held in March 2013, the first annual Marit Cup raised more than $15,000 for the David Foster Foundation and for scholarships for students in southern Alberta.
-Last year’s Marit Cup raised $13,000.
+- In March 2013, the first annual Marit Cup raised more than $15,000 for the David Foster Foundation and for scholarships for students in southern Alberta.

 - As part of the graduation requirements at CCS, every grade 12 student completes a senior project and the intention of these projects is for students to give back to the community in a way that fits their passions and interests.